phitsc/drawskrit/README.md

 ### Meta instructions

-There are two special instructions that have an effect on all shapes that are specified after them:
+There are three special instructions that have an effect on all shapes that are specified after them:

 #### Background